 Sommer’s Recipe Highlights

-Quick and easy – With just a few steps you get delicious low carb pancakes that you can actually feel good about.
+Quick and Easy – With just a few steps, I’ll show you how to make delicious low-carb pancakes that you can actually feel good about eating.
+All you need is 10 minutes to measure and mix, and 10 minutes to cook.

-Easy to customize – Keep things super simple with a classic stacked version, or brighten these pancakes up with a dollop of butter, a handful of fresh berries and drizzle of your favorite maple syrup or honey!
+Easy to Customize – Keep things super simple with a classic stacked version, or brighten these flapjacks up with a dollop of butter, a handful of fresh berries, and drizzle of your favorite maple syrup or honey!
+Sometimes I like to add chips or nuts to the batter before cooking.

-Absolutely scrumptious – Make sure to make plenty of this recipe, because everyone is going to pounce on these golden, lightly crisp and fluffy pancakes.
+Absolutely Scrumptious – Make plenty of this recipe, because everyone is going to pounce on these golden, lightly crisp, and fluffy pancakes.
+This recipe is easy to double or triple.

 Key Ingredients and Tips

-• Eggs – I use large eggs that I separate into yolks and egg whites.
-These are the base for that fluffy and rich texture.
+• Eggs – I use large eggs and carefully separate the yolks and egg whites.
+This is the base for the fluffy and rich texture.

-• Cream of tartar – I use just a pinch of cream of tartar because it gives volume, and who doesn’t love a soft and puffy pancake?
+• Cream of tartar – I use just a pinch of cream of tartar because it provides volume and stability, and who doesn’t love a soft and puffy pancake?

-• Ground cinnamon – Just a dash of ground cinnamon goes a long, long way and it gives every bite that cozy, feel-good taste!
+• Ground cinnamon – Just a dash of ground cinnamon goes a long way, and it gives every bite that cozy, feel-good taste!

 How To Make